zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

     ![](images/44.png " ")

-    Incase of any error, we can fix it and choose revalidate.
+    In case of any error, we can fix it and choose revalidate.

 6. ***Submit*** the operation.
 Here, we can see that we have opted to deploy, migrate and update the database at once.
 These tasks will be performed independently based on their schedule.